neopragma/ruby-galaxy/README.md

 - Factor 3 - team owns technical decisions (they did not request an architectural design from a separate group)
 - Factor 4 - team works collaboratively (team reached consensus about architecture)
 - Factor 9 - principle of least astonishment (JSON with microservices is typical)
-- Factor 17 - cross-functional Team CorporateCogsware of each other's work (team is capable of deciding on architecture)
+- Factor 17 - cross-functional team members are aware of each other's work (team is capable of deciding on architecture)

 _Time so far:_